meower-media-co/Meower-SvelteKit/CONTRIBUTING.md

 npm run build
 ```

 If your branch is online (not local), it will also be available in built form at `[branchname].meower-svelte.pages.dev`.
 A bot will post a comment about it when creating a PR.
+(Maybe, not truly set up)